Turn overpaying VAT

 The consideration of applicable VAT exemptions allows the merchant to offer this basket in, for example, Ireland for €225.30 instead of €246.

-Using Portugal as an example, applying country-specific VAT rates will add €20.34 to the trader’s basket.
+Using Portugal as an example, applying country-specific VAT rates will add €20.34 to the merchant’s basket.

 * Subcategories can be taxed differently.
 For example, the category “children’s shoes” can be assessed differently regarding shoe sizes.
 In our examples, we assume the maximum reduction.